North County Trailway: History

 The Putnam Division provided passenger service from 1881 to 1958 between the Bronx and Putnam County, with freight service continuing until 1962.
 The railroad served 23 stations in Westchester County.
 Historic marker plaques have been placed at most of the former stations.

 In 2019, County Executive George Latimer announced that $8.7 million would be dedicated to improving the trailway.
-The project is expected to be done in 2020.

 In November 2024, outgoing Westchester County executive proposed renaming both the North and South County Trailways to the Andrew P. O’Rourke Westchester County Trailway.
 If the Westchester County Board of Legislators adopts this proposal, signs denoting the new name are expected to be ready in Spring of 2025.